RaviShivam/Terrain-Relative-Navigation/README.md

  recognize the data folders.

 #### Terminal
+*This program is run via the terminal by default*
-For executing the crater detection and TRN all Scene images:
+For executing the entire program and viewing the crater detection and TRN on all the images, issue the following command:

 `python Main.py`